oracle-livelabs/apex/ai-interactive-report-lab/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

     ![Open the replenishment report](images/open-replenishment-report.png)

-2. In the report search bar, enter the following and hit enter.
+2. In the report Search Bar, enter the following and press **enter**.

     ```
     <copy>